msudol/DDOSIM/README.txt

 ------------
 DDOSIM currently requires a system with 32-bit architecture.
 Kali Linux 32-bit works well.

+Additionally, the following libraries are required: libpcap-dev and libnet1.

+v0.2:

-Additionally, the following libraries are required: libpcap-dev and libnet0.
-Libnet0 is deprecated but may be installed by downloading and installing the following packages:
+Libnet0 from the original v0.2 of DDOSIM is deprecated but may be installed by downloading and installing the following packages:

     wget http://launchpadlibrarian.net/1302421/libnet0_1.0.2a-7_i386.deb
     wget http://launchpadlibrarian.net/1302422/libnet0-dev_1.0.2a-7_i386.deb
     dpkg -i libnet0_1.0.2a-7_i386.deb
     dpkg -i libnet0-dev_1.0.2a-7_i386.deb

+v0.3:

-Install libpcap-dev with: apt-get install libpcap-dev
+Install libpcap-dev with: apt-get install libpcap-dev Install libnet1-dev with: apt-get install libnet1 (may already be installed)

 Installation